Maltesers Logo

 In the first iteration, only the capital letter was slightly more restrained than the others.
 It was simple, like traditional chocolate bars, while the rest of the letters were new, light, and airy, like the snack balls.

-The brand’s logo stood out among competitors with its individuality and dynamics.
+The brand’s logo stood out from competitors for its individuality and dynamism.
 The “Maltesers” logo was well-identified and liked by both children and adults.

 1951 – 1970s